faceyspacey/respond-framework-docs-old/README.md

 const RespondComponent = (props, state, actions) => <Button onClick={actions.login} />
 ```

-> 3 argument components will be covered shortly

-Because *Respond Modules* are guaranteed to be unaware of the outside world (even though they're conveniently using the same store), `actions`, `types` and `state` must be injected by the framework.
+Because *Respond Modules* are guaranteed to be unaware of the outside world **(even though they're conveniently using the same store)**, `actions`, `types` and `state` must be injected by the framework.
 This allows Respond to transparently normalize namespace access under the hood via proxies, so you only have to use namespaces where you absolutely must, which brings up an important point:

 **Actions, state and types from child modules is available in parent components by their namespace.** Whereas child modules must use `moduleProps` to access the same from the parent.
-In other words, parents get to know whats up with their children, but not the other way around (kind of like in real life :)
+In other words, parents get to know whats up with their children, but not the other way around *(kind of like in real life :)*